 As the city of Gerasa thrived and expanded there was a greater need for a substantial and continuous water source within the city.
 Around 125 AD Gerasa’s water supply system was built, and by the end of the 2nd century, the flow of the main aqueduct was increased to address a growing demand for water following the construction of the baths.

-This imposing Nymphaeum was then built around 190 AD to add a main source of water to the multiple small public fountains that had previously been built along the Cardo, becoming a monumental fountain that served the pubic’s daily water needs.
+This imposing Nymphaeum was then built around 190 AD to add a main source of water to the multiple small public fountains that had previously been built along the Cardo, becoming a monumental fountain that served the public’s daily water needs.

-The last stop along the Cardo and before reaching back the
+The last stop along the Cardo and before reaching back the Oval Square was the Cathedral, the oldest known Byzantine church in Jerash built around 450/455 AD.

 The site was previously occupied by a pagan sanctuary, perhaps dedicated to Dionysus the god of wine.
 During his reign, Bishop Placcus dismantled the Temple of Zeus and used some of the stones for this church, as well as to build the nearby baths named after him.
 This church was dubbed “the Cathedral” by the American excavation team that unearthed it in the 20s.